 4. Analyze your data

-In data analytics for Voice of Customer, the reports you generate should be focused on answering your question.
+In data analytics for Voice of Customer, your produced reports should focus on answering your initial questions.

 Let’s say you’re asking, “How do travelers feel about Atlanta’s airport?”

-In technical terms, you’ll be most interested in reporting on the themes, entities and topics being discussed in the reviews, and the sentiment expressed towards each.
+In technical terms, you’ll be most interested in reporting on the themes, entities and topics discussed in the reviews and the sentiment expressed towards each.
 Other questions might merit different reports, such as categorization or intention extraction.

-If you’ve chosen the right tool for your VoC analytics program, it should be fairly easy to identify the right reports to run.
+If you’ve chosen the right tool for your VoC analytics program, it should be reasonably easy to identify the correct reports to run.

 5. Draw conclusions